North Dakota governor signs law banning nearly all abortions

 North Dakota on Monday adopted one of the strictest anti-abortion laws in the country as Republican Gov. Doug Burgum signed legislation banning the procedure throughout pregnancy, with slim exceptions up to six weeks’ gestation.

-In those early weeks, abortion would be allowed only in cases of rape, incest or medical emergency, such as ectopic pregnancy.
+In those early weeks, abortions would only be allowed in cases of rape or incest, or in medical emergencies.
+After six weeks, rape and incest victims cannot get abortions.
+Abortions to treat some medical emergencies, such as ectopic pregnancies, are allowed at any stage of pregnancy.

 “This bill clarifies and refines existing state law ... and reaffirms North Dakota as a pro-life state," Burgum said in a statement.

-Note: This story was first published April 24, 2023.
-It was updated April 25, 2023 to make clear that abortion to treat some medical emergencies, including an ectopic pregnancy, is allowed at any stage of pregnancy, not just up to six weeks’ gestation under the state’s new law.